hdmetor/HNCrawler/Readme.md

     -email False

-to create only the file withohut sending the email
+to create only the file withohut sending the email, and

     -output name